Kong/docs.konghq.com/app/konnect/getting-started/import.md

 ## Generate a Personal Access Token

-To use decK to import entity configurations, it is recommended that you use a personal access token (PAT).
+To use decK to import entity configurations, we recommend that you use a personal access token (PAT).

 {% include_cached /md/personal-access-token.md %}